 - SPSFBC is governed by a volunteer board of directors.
 The office is located at 2601 SW D Street in Bentonville, Arkansas.
-There are 7 staff members, the Executive Director, Development Director, Admissions Counselor, Student Accounts Coordinator, Program Director, Licensed Certified Social Worker and the Office Manager.
-Scholarships are funded by donations from businesses and individuals along with grants from local foundations such as the Walton Family Foundation, Walmart Foundation and the United Way.
+There are 7 staff members, the Executive Director, Development Director, Capital Campaign Director, Director of Student Support Services, Program Coordinator, Licensed Counselor and the Office Manager.
+Scholarships are funded by donations from businesses and individuals along with grants from local foundations such as the Walton Family Foundation and the Walmart Foundation.
 SPSFBC is not funded by any government program.

 - Application Process: Potential recipients complete an application form detailing their financial resources and expenses.
 They also submit transcripts from high school course work, GED scores and/or transcripts from previous post-secondary schoolwork.
 They must provide three letters of recommendation and a personal goal statement.
 If eligible for a scholarship, applicants are invited to a personal interview with members of the board of directors and volunteers.
 This allows us to get to know applicants and offer advice, suggestions, mentoring, and referrals to other available community resources.
 Students may reapply each semester they remain in school.
 Approval of renewal applications requires proof of progress toward the student’s degree.

 - Scholarships are awarded for the spring and fall terms.
 Funds are not distributed directly to each student.
 Students submit bills to SPSFBC and they are paid on behalf of the student pending scholarship amount awarded.